-When Captain William Yeager's daughter disappears, presumably taken by the Apache, Yeager is desperate to find her.
-But as a Cavalry officer, there are places he cannot go, such as south of the border where the Apache have winter camps.
-Yeager sends for the one man he knows that might be able to find his child and bring her home safely; an ex-scout who served with the 7th Cavalry.
+Camp Huachuca was an army post poised at the edge of civilization, overlooking routes popular with migrating bands of Apache, and cattle rustlers from both sides of the Mexican border.
+When Captain William Yeager's daughter disappears, presumably taken by the Apache, Yeager and his wife are desperate to find their child.
+But as a representative of the United States government, there are boundaries he cannot cross, such as the Mexican border south of which many groups of the Apache have winter camps.
+Yeager sends for the one man he knows that might be able to find his child and bring her home safely; an ex-scout who served with the 7th Cavalry, Walks with the Wind.

-A Child of the Wind is the story of a man, born white, raised Mandan and destined to be tested on a quest that stretches from the Black Hills of Dakota to the rugged Huachuca Mountains of Southern Arizona.
-The tale of the one-time cavalry scout, whom the white eyes people know as Walks with the Wind, is set against a rapidly changing frontier landscape where the prospect of gold, silver, or copper could cause a rough prospector's camp to grow to a town of several thousand nearly overnight, and then disappear just as quickly; the buildings left to house only ghosts, the people cut loose to drift to the next claim or to find their tombstone.
+A Child of the Wind is the story of a man, born to wander, raised by the Mandan people and destined to be tested on a quest that stretches from the Black Hills of Dakota to the rugged Huachuca Mountains of Southern Arizona.
+The tale of the one-time cavalry scout, whom members of the Seventh Cavalry knew as the scout, Walks with the Wind, is set against a rapidly changing frontier landscape where the prospect of gold, silver, or copper could cause a rough prospector's camp to grow to a town of several thousand nearly overnight, and then disappear just as quickly; the buildings left to house only ghosts, the people cut loose to drift to the next claim or to find their tombstone.
 It is a story from a place and time that led some to an early grave and forged others into legend.